Oticon vs. Starkey, Tested and Compared by an Audiologist

 Wrapping Things Up

-Starkey has an extensive line of hearing aids that are easy to choose from because it divides them into specific hearing needs.
-Starkey started and remains in middle America and has grown from a small family business for those who prefer American companies.
-They are the first to combine a hearing aid with health, safety, and wellness features.
+Starkey has an extensive line of hearing aids that are easy to choose from because the company divides them into specific hearing needs.
+Starkey started and remains in middle America and has grown from a small family business.
+They were the first to combine a hearing aid with health, safety and wellness features.
 If Starkey sounds like the right provider for you, look at our hands-on Starkey review for more information.

-Oticon, one of the elder statesmen of hearing aids, continues to innovate with their BrainHearing technology.
-For those just entering the hearing aid space, these provide a convenient, “hands-off” way to get back into the swing of things while providing enough flexibility for audiologists to make adjustments if your hearing or listening needs change.
+Oticon, founded in 1904, continues to innovate with their BrainHearing technology.
+For those just entering the hearing aid space, this innovation provides a convenient, hands-off way to get back into the swing of things while providing enough flexibility for audiologists to make adjustments if your hearing or listening needs change.
 Are you interested in Oticon hearing aids?
 Our in-depth review of Oticon hearing aids offers even more details on the provider.

-Want to learn more about both of these providers and how they compare to other leading brands?
+Want to learn more about both providers and how they compare to other leading brands?
 Watch our video below.

 Audiologist Brad Ingrao will lead a deep dive through the major hearing aid manufacturers so you can decide which brand may be the best fit for your needs.